 The mountains and valleys of Trentino offer an excellent setting for long walks with your dog and, in general, campsites in Trentino are well-equipped with dog-friendly spaces and facilities.
 Val di Fiemme, Val di Fassa, Levico and the Trento area are all good options for enjoying nature with your pet.

-If you prefer the sea, on the Tuscan coast, the resorts of Castiglione della Pescaia, Marina di Bibbona, Marino di Grosseto and Torre del Lago have public dog beaches, as well as well-equipped campsites, where your dog can run around without worrying about disturbing bathers.
+If you prefer the sea, on the Tuscan coast resorts of Castiglione della Pescaia, Marina di Bibbona, Marino di Grosseto and Torre del Lago have public dog beaches, as well as well-equipped campsites, where your dog can run around without worrying about disturbing bathers.

 Campervan holidays with a dog